refinery-platform/solr-synonyms-analyzer/README.md

 **This is just a hard-cloned repo of https://github.com/healthonnet/hon-lucene-synonyms**

+**Why?**

+1. We want to attach builds automatically to a release to be able to skip the compilation step when provisioning our application.
+Therefore, we need to set up Travis-CI.
-Why?
-Cloning the repo and adding it to Travis-CI to provide automatic builds failed because something is wrong with the original repository.
+2. Cloning the repo and adding it to Travis-CI failed because something is wrong with the original repository.
+See the error below:
-Here's the error:

 ```
 git clone https://github.com/healthonnet/hon-lucene-synonyms && cd hon-lucene-synonyms
 git add <SOMETHING>